HassnainQ/Learning-Data-Science/README.md

 To find something, **press Ctrl+F**, or go to **Home > Editing > Find & Select > Find.**
 To replace text or numbers, **press Ctrl+H**, or go to **Home > Editing > Find & Select > Replace.**

 Bulk removing variable data inside your data.
 For example a column in your dataset contants letters inside bracks. i.e. Amazon (amzn), Brasil (BR), Canada (CAN) and you want to remove (amzn), (BR) and (CAN) in one go.
-You can do that by typing (*) in the replace box.
+You can do that by using the asterik character * _(*)_ in the replace box.
+Since * can remove all characters in a cell, if you come across data which contats * inside and you want to remove it, you'll have to use ~ before * i.e. ~* to remove the * from your text.

 Keep in mind that F&R will replace every instance of your entry so in somecases it can disrupt your data.
 For example, if you're replacing eat with blank space, it will also remove eat from defeat.